Frequently Asked Questions

 The system has three defenses against gaming:

-file_hashis flagged as incoherent for an input-validation control (a matching hash proves the file hasn't changed, not that it validates input).
-Incoherent assertions are blocked from reaching "verified" status. -
+1. Assertion coherence check — when assertions are submitted, the platform validates that the assertion type actually proves the control.
+For example, file_hash is flagged as incoherent for an input-validation control (a matching hash proves the file hasn't changed, not that it validates input).
+Incoherent assertions are blocked from reaching "verified" status.

 See Evidence Verification for details on how the coherence check works.